HeloiseMuller/HTvertebrates/README.md

 Regarding scripts 10, make sure to run clustering `10-hitClusteringRound2_perClade.R` before running `10-hitClusteringRound2_perPairs.R`, as the steps in common are not repeated.
 Indeed, `10-hitClusteringRound2_perPairs.R` does not regenerate `involvedProtOCC200dS05.self.out.

-### STEP F : Apply filters to keep confident hit groups only (script 11)
+### STEP F : Apply filters to keep confident hit groups only
 `11-hitGroupEvaluation.R` can filter out hit groups of low confidence clusterized per clade (in this case, uncomment `method <- "perClade"`) or clusterized per pairs of species (in this case, uncomment `method <- "perPairs"`).
 If one wants to run both, the scripts has to be run two times.

 ### STEP G : Analyses in common with Zhang et al. (2020)

-Scripts 12 to 16 have to be run on final output of script `10-hitClusteringRound2_perClade.R`, ie on `occ200HitGroup_perclade.txt`.
+Scripts 12 to 16 have to be run on final output of script `10-hitClusteringRound2_perClade.R`, i.e. on `occ200HitGroup_perclade.txt`.
-`12-HTTeventCount.R` estimates the minimum nimber of independent transfers that took place across the dataset.
+- `12-HTTeventCount.R` estimates the minimum nimber of independent transfers that took place across the dataset.
-`13-TEdNdSWithinGenomes.R` computes dN and dS values for related copies within a genomes.
+- `13-TEdNdSWithinGenomes.R` computes dN and dS values for related copies within a genomes.
-`14-showHTTonTree.R` plots a circular phylogeny of all the dataset and shows the independent HTT events estimated in `12-HTTeventCount.R`.
+- `14-showHTTonTree.R` plots a circular phylogeny of all the dataset and shows the independent HTT events estimated in `12-HTTeventCount.R`.
-`15-testHTTexcess.R` tests whether there is an excess of HTT in some taxonomic groups thanks to a permutation approch.
+- `15-testHTTexcess.R` tests whether there is an excess of HTT in some taxonomic groups thanks to a permutation approch.
-`16-TEcompositionAndEvolution.R` generates bar plots to illustrate the total number of copies annotated for each TE superfamilies and the total number of HTT events they are involved in.
+- `16-TEcompositionAndEvolution.R` generates bar plots to illustrate the total number of copies annotated for each TE superfamilies and the total number of HTT events they are involved in.
 It also compare the dNdS under vertical transmission (values generated in `13-TEdNdSWithinGenomes.R` ) and under HT.

 ### STEP H : Analyses specific to Muller et al.

 These scripts do not follow any numbering.
-Those analyses have to be run on the clustering that was done independently for each pairs of species, ie on `occ200HitGroup_perPairs.txt`. <br>
+Those analyses have to be run on the clustering that was done independently for each pairs of species, i.e. on - `occ200HitGroup_perPairs.txt`.
-`test_lifeStyle.R` tests for an excess of transfers in the aquatic habitat. <br>
+- `test_lifeStyle.R` tests for an excess of transfers in the aquatic habitat.
-`test_phylogeneticProximity_global.R` tests the effect of the phylogenetic proximity globally. <br>
+- `test_phylogeneticProximity_global.R` tests the effect of the phylogenetic proximity globally.
-`test_bayesian.R` runs all Bayesian analyses. <br>
+- `test_bayesian.R` runs all Bayesian analyses. <br>

 Adapting this pipeline to other datasets, hardware configuration, and automating all procedures require modifications to the code.
 Some parts of the analysis were not automated.